-The Nominating and Corporate Governance Committee comprises three directors: Sir Anthony A. Greener (Chairman), Mr. Adrian T. Dillon and Mrs. Renu S. Karnad.
-Each of Sir Anthony, Mr. Dillon and Mrs. Karnad satisfies the "independence" requirements of the NYSE listing standards.
+The Nominating and Corporate Governance Committee comprises three directors: Mrs. Renu S. Karnad (Chairman) and Messrs.
+Adrian T. Dillon and Gareth Williams.
+Each of Mrs. Karnad and Messrs.
+Dillon and Williams satisfies the "independence" requirements of the NYSE listing standards.
 The principal duties and responsibilities of the nominating and governance committee are as follows:

-- to assist the Board of Directors by identifying individuals qualified to become board members and members of board committees, to recommend to the Board of Directors nominees for the next annual meeting of shareholders, and to recommend to the Board of Directors nominees for each committee of the Board of Directors: - · to monitor our corporate governance structure; and - · to periodically review and recommend to the Board of Directors any proposed changes to the corporate governance guidelines applicable to us.
+- to assist the Board of Directors by identifying individuals qualified to become board members and members of board committees, to recommend to the Board of Directors nominees for the next annual meeting of shareholders, and to recommend to the Board of Directors nominees for each committee of the Board of Directors; - · to monitor our corporate governance structure; and - to periodically review and recommend to the Board of Directors any proposed changes to the corporate governance guidelines applicable to us.